 - Participate as a student in 4 unknown language lessons.

-- Produce a written journal describing your experience and how this will influence your teaching.
+- Produce a written journal describing the experience and how this influenced your teaching.

 - Teaching Business English